Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Results

 \subsection{Crystal Structure and Magnetic Order}

 $\mathrm{CoNb_4Se_8}$ crystallizes in the hexagonal space group $P6_3/mmc$ (No.~194), with two formula units per unit cell, as shown in Fig.~1A,~1B.
 In this 1/4-intercalated TMD, $\mathrm{Co}$ ions are positioned between two 2H-$\mathrm{NbSe_2}$ monolayers in octahedral sites, resulting in a centrosymmetric system with collinear AFM order.
 Unlike the non-centrosymmetric 1/3-intercalated TMD $\mathrm{CoNb_3Se_6}$, which exhibits significant Dzyaloshinskii-Moriya interaction with spins canting away from the $c$-axis~\cite{Xie2024_TMDs, cheong_altermagnetism_2024}, $\mathrm{CoNb_4Se_8}$ maintains robust collinear AFM order~\cite{regmi2024altermag_arxiv}.
-While several factors influence the intercalant ordering for such intercalated TMDs~\cite{Craig_et_al:2024}, well-ordered crystals for the 1/4-intercalated $\mathrm{CoNb_4Se_8}$ compound have recently been synthesized~\cite{regmi2024altermag_arxiv}, which we study here.
+Although several factors can influence the intercalant configuration in TMDs~\cite{Craig_et_al:2024}, well-ordered crystals of $\mathrm{CoNb_4Se_8}$ have recently been synthesized~\cite{regmi2024altermag_arxiv}, enabling the high-quality samples necessary for our spin-resolved spectroscopies.

 DFT calculations confirm that the AFM ground state of $\mathrm{CoNb_4Se_8}$ is energetically favored, lying 60~meV per formula unit lower than the FM state, in agreement with Ref. \cite{regmi2024altermag_arxiv}.
-The calculated spin-polarized charge density (Fig.~\ref{fig:crystalstructure}) reveals that the alternating crystal field in this intercalated TMD breaks the charge density symmetry at each Co site differently.
-This staggered field arises from a 60\degree\ rotation (or mirror symmetry) in the orientation of chalcogen atoms surrounding Co ions at $c=0$ (sublattice I) and $c=1/2$ (sublattice II), resulting in a 60\degree\ rotation (or mirror) between the magnetization densities in the spin-up and spin-down sublattices.
+The calculated local magnetic moment of $1.49 \, \mu_B$ per Co ion is consistent with a nominal Co-$d^8$ configuration ($S=1$, $m \sim 2\mu_B$) for an itinerant system~\cite{regmi2024altermag_arxiv}.